-At MyVet, we advise that your dog’s dental hygiene is just as important as any other routine and preventative treatment.
+At MyVet in Dublin, we advise that your dog’s dental hygiene is just as important as any other routine and preventative treatment.
 Like humans, dogs can develop a build-up of tartar, leading to tooth decay and gum disease.

 Brushing your dog’s teeth once or twice a day is the best option for good oral hygiene.
 We also have products such as liquids to add to their water to help reduce plaque build-up and reduce bad breath (halitosis), as well as veterinary dental diets.
 Here at MyVet, our team would be happy to assist you with answering any questions you may have, as well as advising you on the recommended products or diets for your dog.

 Dogs can be very good at hiding signs of oral pain and dental disease.
 Some dogs with severe dental disease, including root exposure, severe gingivitis (inflammation of the gums), and tooth root infections, will continue to eat, showing only subtle signs that something is wrong.

 This can result in a dog having multiple teeth extracted at one time as opposed to one tooth extraction.
 Buildup of plaque and tarter will not be removed by teeth brushing alone if this is already present, the best action for this is a scale and polish to remove this, followed by tooth brushing to prevent the buildup occurring again.